+The brand new Church of the Assumption is dedicated by the Bishop of Hartford Bishop Francis McFarland.
+The church was often referred to by the locals as the "Elmwood Church".
+For the first few years of his pastorate Father Clune would be assisted by Reverend D.A Quinn and Reverend John H. Hurley.
+It is worth noting that the new Assumption Church was the only Catholic church in Providence at that time that had a bell to announce its regular services.

+January 31, 1872

 Pope Pius IX establishes the Diocese of Providence.
+Previously, the entire State of Rhode Island had come under the jurisdiction of the Diocese of Hartford.
 At the recommendation of the Bishops of the Province of New York, Father Thomas F. Hendricken, pastor of Immaculate Conception parish in Waterbury, CT was appointed the first Bishop.
 Father Hendricken grew up in Ireland and after ordination was recruited for the Diocese of Hartford by the Second Bishop of Hartford Bernard O' Reilly who actually resided on Fenner Street in Providence.
 Bishop O'Reilly was also responsible for bringing the Religious Sisters of Mercy to the Diocese Providence in the 1850's.
 In a strange twist of fate, the Bishop's namesake and great grandnephew, Fr.
 Bernard O' Reilly would be ordained in Ireland and recruited by the Diocese of Providence more than a century later.
 As it turned out, Father O'Reilly's very first assignment was here at the Assumption.

 In the fall of 1873, the rectory was built and Father Clune moved from a little house on the corner of Cranston Street and Potters Avenue into his new residence.
 Then came the "panic" of 1873, bringing poverty and hard times.
 Though the wooden church building had cost only \$12,000, little reduction of debt was made during the remainder of Father Clune's pastorate.
 The completion of the rectory raised the valuation of the Church property to \$30,000.

-One of the outstanding events in the early history of the parish was the blessing of a bell valued at \$1300 (lots of money in those days) donated by two non-Catholics, Mr. J.W.
+One of the outstanding events in the early history of the parish was the blessing of a bell valued at some \$1300 (lots of money in those days) donated by two non-Catholics, Mr. J.W.
 Smith and Mr. Daboll, owners of a mill on Daboll Street.
 The bell bears the inscription "From morning till night I will sound thy praise, O Lord".
-This bell is still in use today Fr.
+The bell remained in use until about 2012.
+Although the bell still hangs in the tower it is no longer in use.
+The high cost of maintaining this bell made it a luxury the parish could no longer afford.

+Fr.
 Clune passes away after 18 years as the first pastor of Assumption Church.
 He left behind a parish of some 3000 souls.

-Fr.
-Hines is appointed the second pastor of Assumption Parish.
-Sadly, Fr.
-Hines passes away unexpectedly less than one month later.
+Father Hines is appointed the second pastor of Assumption Parish.
+Sadly, Father Hines passes away unexpectedly less than one month later.

+March 1888

 Rev. John Tennian is appointed the third pastor.
 He was young and vigorous and an extremely hard worker.
-He quickly set himself to the task of renovating the 17 year old church and paying off the \$14.000 mortgage.
+He quickly set himself to the task of renovating the seventeen-year-old church and paying off the \$14.000 mortgage.
 Shortly after Fr.
-Tennian arrived the church is embellished with new Stations of the Cross and stained glass windows.
+Tennian arrived the church is embellished with new Stations of the Cross and stained-glass windows.
 Only two Sunday Masses are celebrated at this time.

+August 1893

-A new organ is installed in the Church.
-The cost of this instrument was \$2000.00.
+The new organ is installed in the Church.
+Cost of this instrument was \$2000.00.

+Dec.
+10, 1893